 - Two different forms – As opposed to baby powder, dry shampoo comes in two forms (powder & aerosol)

-- It may not work for all – Some of these shampoos content might react with different users.
+- May not work for all – Some of these shampoos content might react with different users

 - Those with hair-related conditions such as dandruff may reconsider using dry shampoos.
 Those with dandruff might notice higher volumes of dandruff flakes when they use dry shampoos.